microsoft/playwright/docs/src/selectors.md

 await page.click(':light(.article > .header)');
 ```

-#### CSS extension: proximity
+#### CSS extension: positional

-Playwright provides a few proximity selectors based on the page layout.
+Playwright provides positional selectors based on the page layout.
 These can be combined with regular CSS for better results, for example `input:right-of(:text("Password"))` matches an input field that is to the right of text "Password".

-Note that proximity selectors depend on the page layout and may produce unexpected results.
+Note that positional selectors depend on the page layout and may produce unexpected results.
 For example, a different element could be matched when layout changes by one pixel.

-Proximity selectors use [bounding client rect](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) to compute distance and relative position of the elements.
+Positional selectors use [bounding client rect](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) to compute distance and relative position of the elements.
 * `:right-of(inner > selector)` - Matches elements that are to the right of any element matching the inner selector.
 * `:left-of(inner > selector)` - Matches elements that are to the left of any element matching the inner selector.
 * `:above(inner > selector)` - Matches elements that are above any of the elements matching the inner selector.